dandisy/webcore/README.md

 * As Web CMS :

+-- Concept --

+    Admin Page - UI Component - Front Page

+1. Backend Page (Admin)

+    Scope of Admin Page :
+    provide content management, presentation management, asset management and configuration

+2. UI Component (just a part of page)

+    Scope of UI Component (widget) :
+    provide reusable part of UI (widget) to be used in template of page (with layout positions), (*and provide tracking of user interaction for personalization)

+    Scope of Page :
+    layouting and styling UI Component globaly as a Page by incorporating a template

+3. Frontend Page

+    Scope of Front Page :
+    provide User Experience with content personalization

+-- OK run these --

 run these command in your console

 ( for tidiness, webcore already prepared with menu items, so you can use --skip=menu when run command for generate Page, Post, Banner and Presentation)